Catherine Coll: Biography

 Kate later married a British coachman, Charles Wheelwright, on 7 May 1888, who converted to Roman Catholicism for her, and she gave birth to a daughter Ann, and a son, Thomas, who would later become a Catholic priest.
 They moved to Rochester, New York.
 The closeness of the marriage to her supposed first husband's death is again pointed to as supporting the theory that the first marriage had never actually existed, and was just a cover story to explain her pregnancy.
 Coll sent her young son (later known as Éamon) back to live with his grandmother and uncle in Bruree prior to her marriage to Wheelwright.
 She never brought him back to live with her.
 Later in his life, Éamon de Valera would remember occasional visits from, as he remembered and described her, a "woman in black", who he had thought might have been his mother.

-The 1881 British census lists Charles Wheelwright, aged 27, a coachman/domestic servant living at the house of a man called Edward de Vall or Devall, 65, a coachman, and this coincidence has suggested a possible connection between Wheelwright and the arrival of a real or imaginary Devall in New York.
+The 1881 United Kingdom census for St George Hanover Square, Westminster, lists Charles Wheelwright, aged 27, as an unmarried coachman domestic servant living at the house of a man called Edward Devall, aged 65, a coachman.
+This coincidence has suggested a possible connection between Wheelwright and the arrival of a real or imaginary Devall in New York.
+However, when Wheelwright was naturalized as a US citizen in 1894, he gave the date of his arrival in the US as August 9th, 1882.

 The Wheelwrights were staunch supporters of de Valera and his cause for the establishment of the Irish Republic.
 In 1916, Mrs. Wheelwright campaigned successfully for the suspension of the death sentence imposed by a British court on her son, a U.S. citizen by virtue of his birth on American soil.

 Charles Wheelwright died in 1929, and Catherine Wheelwright died on 12 June 1932.
 Both are buried at the Holy Sepulchre Cemetery in Rochester, New York.

 Although married for many years to Wheelwright, Catherine is generally referred to in biographies as Catherine (or Kate) Coll.